European Fashion – What to Wear in Europe to Not Look Like a Tourist

 5. Leave the baseball cap behind

 Baseball caps are considered American and will have you stick out in a crowd.
 The same is true with sun visors – avoid wearing them, except for outdoor activities or on the beach.
 Those are simply not part of the average European dress code and will make you stand out as a tourist.

 6. Accessorize with scarves

 For the ultimate European fashion touch, wear a scarf.
 That holds true for both men and women.
 Also, women may want to carry a headscarf for religious visits.
-This scarf might be a good investment: It has a secret pocket that can hide your passport, money or cell phone and perfect for travelers in Europe.
+This scarf might be a good investment: It has a secret pocket that can hide your passport, money, or cell phone and is perfect for travelers in Europe.

 7. Leave the bling behind